Discrete Approximate Circle Bundles: Discrete Approximate Circle Bundles

 \subsection{Relationship To True Circle Bundles}

-In this section, we show that for sufficiently small $\alpha$, any discrete approximate local trivialization $\{f_{j}\}\in T_{\alpha}(\pi,\mathcal{U})$ corresponds to a true circle bundle.
+In this section, we show that for sufficiently small $\alpha > 0$, any system of discrete approximate local angle functions $\mathfrak{F}\in \Gamma_{\alpha}(\pi,\mathcal{U})$ uniquely corresponds to a true circle bundle.
+From this we deduce conditions under which a discrete approximate circle bundle can be identified with an isomorphism class of classical circle bundles.
 We build on previous results of~\cite{Tinarrage2022} and~\cite{Euclidean_Vector_Bundles} which provide conditions under which approximate $O(2)$-cocycles and classifying maps can be uniquely identified with true ones. \\

-The following construction and subsequent result, from~\cite{Tinarrage2022}, describe a procedure for obtaining a classifying map from an approximate one: \\
+The following construction and subsequent result~\cite[Lemma 1]{Tinarrage2022} describe a procedure for obtaining a classifying map from an approximate one: \\